Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

-Ensure Azure Service Health notifications and alerts are configured for the Azure VMware Solution(AVS) service in the subscriptions and regions where AVS is deployed.
+Ensure Azure Service Health notifications and alerts are configured for the Azure VMware Solution service in the subscriptions and regions where Azure VMware Solution is deployed.

 Azure Service Health is the mechanism used to inform customers of any service or security issues affecting their private cloud deployment.
-Additionally, Azure Service Health is used to inform customers of maintenance activities in their AVS environments including host replacements, upgrades, and any service updates which could potentially impact customer operations.
-Proper configuration of Azure Service Health notifications and alerts ensures that customers receive relevant notifications and can reduce service request submissions due to AVS maintenance.
+Additionally, Azure Service Health is used to inform customers of maintenance activities in their Azure VMware Solution environments including host replacements, upgrades, and any service updates which could potentially impact customer operations.
+Proper configuration of Azure Service Health notifications and alerts ensures that customers receive relevant notifications and can reduce service request submissions due to Azure VMware Solution maintenance.

 **Resources**